jamashita/publikum/packages/monad/README.md

 `boolean, number, string, symbol, bigint` have wrappers.

 As usual, everyone might not consider that the primitive types only focus on the values themselves, and do not have methods.
-Then, why can we get the length of the text by typing `str.length` ?
-It is because that JavaScript implicitly converts them to their wrappers. this conversion is called `autoboxing`, but I would not talk about it anymore because this feature does not have any relationship to the next section.
+Then, why can we get the length of the text by typing `str.length`?
+It is because JavaScript implicitly converts them to their wrappers. this conversion is called `autoboxing`, but I would not talk about it anymore because this feature does not have any relationship to the next section.